mongodb/docs/source/includes/list-tables/monitor-view-chart-controls.rst

    * - :guilabel:`Granularity`
      - Modifies the granularity of metrics displayed for each chart.
-       Select a granularity between 1 minute and 1 day (24 hours).
+       Select a granularity, usually between 1 minute and 1 day (24 hours).
+Select ``Auto`` to automatically adjust the granularity based on the selected :guilabel:`Zoom` or
-       Select ``Auto`` to automatically adjust the granularity based on the selected :guilabel:`Zoom` or :guilabel:`Current Display` date controls. ``Auto`` granularity selects the highest fidelity granularity available for the time range.
+       :guilabel:`Current Display` date controls. ``Auto`` granularity
+       selects the highest fidelity granularity available for the time range.

+       .. include:: /includes/fact-10-second-granularity.rst

    * - :guilabel:`Zoom`
      - Modifies the date range of metrics displayed for each chart.